rishabhk108/MLClass/Spring2026/README.md

 I will be placing the annotated course slides on this GitHub repo

 ## Mid-Term Examination
 The Midterm Examination will TBA during Class Hours.
+We will have two midterm examinations - one towards the end of March and the other towards the end of April.
+I will announce the dates as we approach closer towards the March.

 ## Course Project
 More details will be posted soon.
+The projects will be due in the first week of May 2026.

 ## Blog Posts for Additional Reading
 https://mldemystified.com/